Mide993/housing-crisis/README.md

 ## Overview

 ### What is this application for?
-In the north of Ireland, decisions about new build public housing programmes are supposed to be made following assessing housing need in different areas.
+In the north of Ireland, decisions about new build public housing programmes are supposed to be made following the assessment of housing need in different areas.
 This includes the numbers of people experiencing homelessness and housing need, the availability of current public housing and any forthcoming plans to build new housing (additional stock).

 Official statistics are a necessary component of this decision making process and are critical in enabling the public to hold politicians and public officials to account.